antonfirsov/docs/2016/10-Oct/core-data-access/core-data-access.md

 Keeping track
 -------------

-More database support will come as .NET Core matures.
+More database support for .NET Core will no doubt become available in the future, and we'll make sure to highlight new client libraries in our [Week in .NET posts]() as they get announced.
+In the meantime, I hope this post helps get you started with .NET Core application development.